y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 record.
 It is recommended to set this to true.
 A fluent-bit record is a JSON-like object, and while CLP can parse JSON into IR it is not recommended. key is set with `single_key` and will typically be set to "log", the default fluent-bit key for unparsed logs.
-If this is set to false, plugin will parse whole record
+If this is set to false, plugin will parse the record as JSON
 - `allow_missing_key`: Fallback to whole record if key is missing from log.
 If set to false, an error will be recorded instead
 - `single_key`: value for single key